Max Levien: Death

 Eventually Levien fell victim to the Great Terror.
 He was arrested by the NKVD on 10 December 1936 and was in March 1937 initially sentenced to five years camp imprisonment.
-But on 16 June the verdict was converted into a death sentence, which was executed he following day.
+But on 16 June the verdict was converted into a death sentence, which was executed the following day.

 Max Levien is classified by the Russian historian Alexander Vatlin as a victim of the German operation of the NKVD, even if he was sentenced and executed before Nikolai Yezhov signed the order of its initiation.